aserg-ufmg/JSCity/README.md

 node generator.js ./backend/system/name-of-your-project/src/ -c "City Name"
 ```
 * Wait for the end of the process.
-* Use your browser access the url below to open the jscity system:
+* Use your browser to access the url below to open the jscity system:
 ```
 http://localhost:8888/
 ```